-In most cases, we have a decent Wi-Fi signal that allows for a very clear conversation.
+In most cases, we have a decent Wi-Fi signal that allows for an apparent conversation.
 In most cases, we find the person to whom we’re speaking having signal issues when they’re out of range, not us.

 |Who knew the desert so close to Las Vegas could be so beautiful?|

-As an example, I tried to speak to my friend Chere last night using our Skype number to her cell number.
-She and her husband were driving to Wisconsin and the signal was so poor on her end we had to cut the call short until such a time as she’d be able to get a good signal.
+For example, I tried to speak to my friend Chere last night using our Skype number to her cell number.
+She and her husband were driving to Wisconsin, and the signal was so poor on her end we had to cut the call short until such a time as she’d be able to get a good signal.
 Even in the US, cell service is yet to be perfect.

-I prefer the powdered product which has a much larger number of bacteria at 450 billion but he was unable to get this high dose in the US (on this over-the-counter product) compared to the pills at a paltry 120 billion.
-Based on this dose, I’ll take a minimum of two pills per day.
+I prefer the powdered product, which has a much larger number of bacteria at 450 billion, but he could not get this high dose in the US (on this over-the-counter product) compared to the pills at a paltry 120 billion.
+Based on this dose, I’ll take a minimum of two capsules per day.

-With my current supply, I have enough pills in my possession to last for the next four months.
+I have enough pills in my possession to last for the next four months with my current supply.
 Once we’re settled in Costa Rica, I’ll check and see if I can find more for when we head to Africa in less than seven months.
-Certain products simply aren’t available in some countries.
+Certain products aren’t available in some countries.

 That’s it for today, folks.
 We’ll be back tomorrow with more.
 Today, I’ll say goodbye to my dear sister Susan which no doubt will be emotional.
 Tonight, we’re heading out to a movie and dinner on the Las Vegas Strip with Richard and friends, our final night out on “the town.”

 Enjoy your evening wherever you may be!
 We’ll be thinking of you!